laminas/laminas-paginator/docs/book/usage.md

 ## The DbSelect adapter

+> ### Deprecated
-> **Deprecated** since version 2.10.0.
+>
-> Please use the [laminas/laminas-paginator-adapter-laminasdb](https://docs.laminas.dev/laminas-paginator-adapter-laminasdb) package if you wish to use the laminas-db-based pagination adapters.
+> The adapter is deprecated since version 2.10.0.
+Please use the [laminas/laminas-paginator-adapter-laminasdb](https://docs.laminas.dev/laminas-paginator-adapter-laminasdb) package if you wish to use the laminas-db-based pagination adapters.

 > ### Installation Requirements
 >